khaledwaleedsamir/Bluetooth-Lamp/README.md

 ### Application Layer

-- **main.c**: Main application file that initializes the system, configures peripherals, and orchestrates the lamp control logic.
+- **main.c**: Main application file that initializes the system, configures peripherals, and the lamp control logic.

 ## Functionality